 If you or a loved one has been arrested for bringing a gun into the Los Angeles International Airport, what we have to do is get a meeting to go over everything.
 Let's see what evidence we can bring to bear to show that the client had no idea that the gun was there.

 We may need some letters from some witnesses that can be interviewed to show the prosecutors that the client had no idea that the gun was there.
 And of course, when they get you at the airport, I can tell you right now, they're thinking of that exact argument, so they're going to try to do everything they can to either:

 - get you to admit that you knew the gun was there, or

-    - get some evidence together so they can make the argument to the prosecutor

-    that you had knowledge that gun was there; and
+- get some evidence together so they can make the argument to the prosecutor that you knew that gun was there; and

 - you were reckless in how you handled it.

-    But some people bring drugs to the airport; some people bring guns to the

-    airport.
-They put it in their luggage and they don’t think the authorities

-    are going to figure it out.
+But some people bring drugs to the airport; some bring guns to the airport.
+They put it in their luggage, and they don't think the authorities will figure it out.

-    So, it’s difficult for the authorities and police and sometimes the

-    prosecutors, to figure out who are people who just made an honest mistake

-    versus somebody who’s really trying to get a gun onto a plane.
+So, it's difficult for the authorities and police and sometimes the prosecutors to figure out who are people who just made an honest mistake versus somebody who's trying to get a gun onto a plane.

-    When they think that, you’re in big trouble because they’re thinking about

-    what this person is going to do once they get the gun on the plane.
-Are they

-    going to take the plan over?
+When they think that, you're in big trouble because they're thinking about what this person will do once they get the gun on the plane.
+Are they going to take the plan over?
 Are they going to shoot somebody?

 So, you need the best defense.
-You’ve come to the right place.
-I’ve been

-    doing this nearly 30 years.
-I’ve worked for the District Attorney’s office

-    so I know how they think about these cases.
+You've come to the right place.
+I've been doing this for nearly 30 years.
+I've worked for the District Attorney's office, so I know how they think about these cases.